xblau/node-interface/README.md

 # Litecoin Node Interface

 This is a basic web status page for Litecoin<sup>1</sup> full nodes.
 It's not pretty, but it works.
+If you want to see how it looks, a demo is available [here](https://ltc.xblau.com).

 You can use it to check thing like:

 - **Node uptime** (but only on very recent versions of Litecoin Core).
 - **Sync status** (by looking at the number of blocks/headers).